255BITS/achieve/README.md

 * As the user does certain actions, add and remove `flags`

 #Installing
-For this beta, install by cloning this git repo.
+For this beta, install by cloning this git repo and running [giles](/255BITS/giles).
 Please file bugs and provide feedback!
 ```bash
 git clone git://github.com/255BITS/achieve.git
 cd achieve